Looking for something else?

 1. Hook Selection:

-While any 2x or 3x length nymph or streamer pattern would suffice, I highly recommend the Swimming Larva style hook utilized in the Step-by-Step.
+While any 2x or 3x length nymph or streamer pattern would suffice, I highly recommend the Swimming Nymph style hook utilized in the Step-by-Step.
 The curved design of the hook seems to impart increased action (particularly to the extended body) when retrieved with short, erratic strips.
 Consideration should also be given to jig-style hooks as the “jigging” motion again imparts added action to the extended body.

 2. Less Weight or More Weight?